Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/configuration.rst

  LINELIST = ""          # Optional line list to use instead of generated LINETHRESH = 100.      # Line threshold for fitting

 These adjust the way in which arc line fitting is performed.
+Most of these parameters are also available on the
+:ref:`command line <running:Other command line options>`.

 In most cases, you will not have to adjust these.
-For the Red channel, we use these values:
+For the Red channel, we use these default values:

 .. code-block:: python